In this lesson, you will create merge policies to prioritize how multiple data sources merge into profiles.

 Now let’s look at what this merge policy does:

 CRM Id is an identity field in the

 Luma Loyalty Dataset, but only primary identities can be used to look up profiles.
 So, let’s look up the profile using the primary identity,

 In the profile search, change the merge policy used back to

-Default Timebased and click the Show profile button.
+Default Timebased and select the Show profile button.
 Danny is back!

 What is going on here?
 Well, profile merging is not a one time thing.
-Real-time customer profiles are assembled on the fly, based on a number of factors, including which merge policy is used.
+Real-Time customer profiles are assembled on the fly, based on various factors, including which merge policy is used.
 You can create multiple merge policies to use in different contexts, depending on which view of the customer you want.

 Now let’s move on to the data governance framework.